mohdmudassarali/ThoughtbyteUI-UX/README.md

 # ThoughtbyteUI-UX
-This Repository is for practice purposes only
+This Repository is for practice purposes only For UI-UX applicants.
+Please make your commits on this page accordingly.